dbt-labs/docs.getdbt.com/website/blog/2023-06-30-data-vault-2-0-with-dbt-cloud.md

 Here’s an analogy to help illustrate Data Vault:

 Think of a city’s water supply.
-Each house does not have a pipe directly from the local river: there is a dam and a reservoir to collect water for the city from all of the sources – the lakes, streams, creeks, glaciers – before the water is redirected into each neighbourhood and finally into each home’s taps.
+Each house does not have a pipe directly from the local river: there is a dam and a reservoir to collect water for the city from all of the sources – the lakes, streams, creeks, and glaciers – before the water is redirected into each neighborhood and finally into each home’s taps.

 A new development in the city?
 No problem!
 Just hook up the new pipes to the reservoir!
 Not enough water?
 Just find another water source and fill up the reservoir.